wf-clone-validation documentation

 3. Trim reads

-The reads are then trimmed at the ends using SeqKit with the provided trim length parameter, which has a default of 150bps.
-This default was chosen as we found it to produce optimum results and we don’t recommend changing this.
-At this stage SeqKit is also used to filter out reads that are greater than 1.2 x the approximate size or less than 100bps.
+The reads are then trimmed at the ends using SeqKit with the provided trim length parameter, which has a default of 150bp.
+Set this value to 0 if no trimming is desired, such as for non-linearized plasmid sequences or linearized plasmid sequences that have already been trimmed.
+At this stage SeqKit is also used to filter out reads that are longer than 1.2 x the approximate size or shorter than 100bp.

 4. Subsample reads